Enter RPN

 The P.FN Menu and Nesting

 The R47 brings up its P.FN menu immediately on entering 🟧 PRGM mode, unlike on the HP-42S, where one must bring up its equivalent 🟧 PGM.FCN explicitly each time it is needed.
-I believe this to be a considered design choice rather than an oversight owing to the low-res 2-line dot-matrix display on the 42S; they wanted to use both lines for showing program code whenever possible.
-The larger and higher-resolution R47 screen allows room for a 3-line menu plus 7 lines of program code simultaneously.
+I believe this to be a considered design choice on HP’s part rather than an oversight.
+Given the low-res 2-line dot-matrix display on the 42S, the designers naturally wished to use both lines for showing program code whenever possible.
+Contrast the larger and higher-resolution R47 screen, which allows room for a 3-line menu plus 7 lines of program code simultaneously.
+Different starting constraints lead to different outcomes.

 What is more significant in everyday operation, though, is that the R47 handles nested menus with far greater facility, which plays into how one uses this particular menu.

 It is common when writing a program to need to open another menu to access a required function.
-If this need is a one-off, with none of the other items on that menu needed at the moment, pressing EXIT on the R47 returns you to the P.FN menu page you were previously viewing, allowing one to “pop the stack,” mentally speaking, returning to the prior programming flow.
+If this need is a one-off, with none of the other items on that menu needed at the moment, pressing EXIT on the R47 returns you to the P.FN menu page you were previously viewing, popping both the literal on-device stack and your mental one as you return to your prior programming flow.

 Contrast the HP-42S, where opening any other menu atop PGM.FCN causes a subsequent EXIT keypress to return you to the default no-menu 2-line program view.
+Now you must burn mental cycles digging back down to where you previously were.
 This is true even for closely related menus like 🟧 FLAGS, the practical upshot of which is that one must frequently re-enter the PGM.FCN menu, manually.

 There is a brief discussion of nested menus in the HP-42S manual, but it is treated as a synonym of submenus à la 🟧 PGM.FCN X?0.
 The R47 generalizes this without conflating the concepts: EXIT will not only return to the parent menu from a submenu as on the 42S, it can also track back to an unrelated menu that happened to be on-screen at the time you called it up.
 The limit appears to be 8 levels of nesting before it begins forgetting whence you came in LIFO fashion, as with the R47’s default 8-level stack.